hcarvalhoalves/django-landing/README.rst

                                     options=signup_options)

-The metric could also, in theory, be loaded with fixtures or an admin.
+The metric could also, in theory, be loaded with fixtures or via the admin.

 - Decorate your views for tracking the metric